9 Best Tips to Attract Birds to Your Yard

 5. Plant a Bird-Friendly Garden

 Birds are also drawn to bright colors, especially those that match their species, thanks to their breeding instincts.
-Native plants often have colorful flowers and berries, so they can really help in bringing in those feathered friends.
+Native plants often have colorful flowers and berries, so they can help in bringing in those feathered friends.

 The Best Bird-Friendly Plants